 Age at onset < 40 years (in two thirds of cases)

 Mild symmetric attacks affecting both hands

 No history or physical findings suggesting another cause

 Findings suggesting secondary Raynaud syndrome are the following:

-Treatment of the primary form involves avoidance of cold, smoking cessation, and, if stress is a triggering factor, relaxation techniques (eg, biofeedback) or counseling.
-Drugs are used more often than behavioral treatments because of convenience.
-Vasodilating Ca channel blockers (extended-release nifedipine 60 to 90 mg po once/day, amlodipine 5 to 20 mg po once/day, felodipine 2.5 to 10 mg po bid, or isradipine 2.5 to 5 mg po bid) are most effective, followed by prazosin 1 to 5 mg po once/day or bid.
-Topical nitroglycerine paste, pentoxifylline 400 mg po bid or tid with meals, or both may be effective, but no evidence supports routine use. β-Blockers, clonidine, and ergot preparations are contraindicated because they cause vasoconstriction and may trigger or worsen symptoms.
+Treatment of primary Raynaud syndrome involves avoidance of cold, smoking cessation Smoking Cessation Most people who smoke want to quit and have tried doing so with limited success.
+Effective interventions include cessation counseling and pharmacologic treatment, such as varenicline, bupropion... read more , and, if stress is a triggering factor, relaxation techniques (eg, biofeedback) or counseling.
+Medications are used more often than behavioral treatments because of convenience.
+Vasodilating calcium channel blockers (eg, extended-release nifedipine 60 to 90 mg orally once a day, amlodipine 5 to 20 mg orally once a day, felodipine 2.5 to 10 mg orally twice a day, or isradipine 2.5 to 5 mg orally twice a day) are most effective, followed by prazosin 1 to 5 mg orally once a day or twice a day.
+Topical nitroglycerine paste, pentoxifylline 400 mg orally twice or 3 times a day with meals, or both may be effective, but no evidence supports routine use.
+Beta-blockers, clonidine, and ergot preparations are contraindicated because they cause vasoconstriction and may trigger or worsen symptoms.

 Raynaud syndrome is reversible vasospasm of parts of the hand in response to cold or emotional stress.

 Raynaud syndrome may be primary or secondary to another disorder, typically one affecting connective tissue.